-The City requires that all development/redevelopment projects that create a net new impervious surface area that exceeds 500 square feet of either public or private property must treat and detain stormwater.
+The City requires that all development/redevelopment projects that create a net new impervious surface area that exceeds five hundred square feet of either public or private property must treat and detain stormwater.

-The projects found in Appendix D represent construction plans received and reviewed for stormwater management in regards to development and redevelopment.
+The projects found in Appendix D represent construction plans received and reviewed for stormwater management for development and redevelopment.
 The project type, size, and location are noted.

-Additionally the Engineering Division participated in 31 pre-application meetings in 2019 where City stormwater requirements were discussed with applicants.
+Additionally, the Engineering Division participated in 36 pre-application meetings in 2022 where City stormwater requirements were discussed with applicants.